TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 Comment Objects
 ^^^^^^^^^^^^^^^

 :class:`Comment` represents a comment in the XML document.
-It is a subclass of :class:`Node`, but cannot have child nodes.
+It is a subkundi of :class:`Node`, but cannot have child nodes.